-When you’re ready to let your spouse know that you want a divorce, think carefully about the setting.
+When you’re ready to ask your spouse for a divorce, think carefully about the setting.
+There really is no perfect time to ask for a divorce, but there are times that could create a worse situation.
 Try to avoid major holidays or large life events.
 For example, if your spouse just lost his or her job, now is probably not the best time to add to their stress with a divorce request.

 5. Just Do It

 Many individuals stay in miserable marriages for months or even years because they don’t have the courage to speak up about their desire to divorce.
 Don’t let that happen to you.